roma-glushko/roma-glushko.github.io/content/lab/rock-paper-scissors/description.md

 Having Campy in place helped me to streamline dataset building.

 Another important thing is the test dataset.
-I chose to delegate this part to my girlfriend, so I would be more confident that my model was not learning how I looked like and would work with other people.
+I chose to delegate this part to my girlfriend, so I would be more confident that my model was not learning what I looked like and would work with other people as well.
 Thankfully, girls like to take pictures, so I came with the right request:

 ![Test Dataset](./img/rps-custom-test-dataset.png "Test Dataset")